-If you looking at buying a cabin in Canada, we’re got the perfect guide for you.
+If you’re interteresting in buying a cabin in Canada, we’ve got the perfect guide for you.
 We’re sharing everything from how to find a good realtor, to what to expect from inspections and cabin insurance.

 After years of thinking it over, you and your family are finally ready to take the plunge and purchase a secondary residence, a cabin!